Dagon2647/example-applet/README.md

 # example-applet
-Just an exmaple how deploy and runa an applet
+Just an exmaple how to deploy and run a an applet